5T33Z0/Clover-Crate/GUI/Boot_Menu_Options.md

 ![screenshot29](https://user-images.githubusercontent.com/76865553/181208017-ad9706ef-7d80-44ae-8ca7-c22715445cd4.png)

 ### Startup Sound Output
 Run some tests (`AudioDXE.efi` has to be present in the Drivers folder) and set the volume of the Boot chime.
+It goes from 0 to 100 %.

 ![Output](https://user-images.githubusercontent.com/76865553/181235659-7b9c6790-d8de-40f2-88c0-e2933d41af02.png)